 In the first century AD, the Iceni tribe of Queen Boudica (known to the Romans as Boadicea) inhabited what is now Norfolk and the north of Suffolk, whilst the neighbouring Trinovantes occupied the south.
 Together they sacked Roman Camulodunum (Colchester), Londinium and Verulamium (St Albans) in 60/61 AD.
 Since those times, "Silly Suffolk" (from the old German "sǣlig" — "holy") has had a rich and varied history down to the present day ...

-The county names of Norðfolc and Suthfolc first appeared in written records during the 11th century, as the home of the North and South Folk — the Angles, who gave their name to England, but had come in the 5th and 6th centuries from Angeln (on the present-day German border with Denmark).
+The county names of Norþfolc and Sūþfolc first appeared in the 9th-century Anglo-Saxon Chronicle, as the home of the North and South Folk — the Angles, who gave their name to England, but had come in the 5th and 6th centuries from Angeln (on the present-day German border with Denmark).
 Whatever was written about them at the time would have been destroyed during Viking raids on the monasteries.

 "The town of Aldeburgh doth stand low and is not defended from the rage and violence of the sea but by certain loose shells or shingle wrought up with the violence of the sea which lieth up as a beach between the town and the sea, which when by contrary winds is in any place wrought out then the houses adjoining thereunto are with the violence and rage of the sea overthrown."